JanSochman/JanSochman.github.io/_pages/about.md

 I am a researcher at Centre for Machine Perception, Department of Cybernetics, Faculty of Electrical Engineering of Czech Technical University in Prague.

-My main interests are in machine learning: out-of-distribution detection, motion analysis, biologically inspired learning
+My main interests are in machine learning: out-of-distribution detection, motion analysis, biologically inspired learning.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.